- Measuring, quoting and discovering the perfect design

 - How will our pool be used?
 Will it be for exercise or leisure?

-- Do I want my coping to match my decking?
+- Do we want my coping to match my decking?

-- How long should I expect my pool deck to last?
+- How long should we expect my pool deck to last?

-- How much of an impact will my pool and water features have on my electricity bill?
+- How much of an impact will a pool and water features have on our electricity bill?

 - Are there alternatives to salt or chlorine?

-- Do I want a shade structure, summer kitchen or fire feature?
+- Do we want a shade structure, summer kitchen or fire feature?

 * Project length can vary greatly depending on elements chosen during the design phase.
 There will be days where no work is done as it can be difficult to achieve efficient scheduling with so many unique, skilled crews.

 - Gunite – 1 day, but curing for a minimum of +1 day